MrBounty/PZ-UI_API/README.md

 This mod is for you !

+My mod is only an overlay of what the base game does to simplify placement, initializations and the most useful functions of UIs.
+This means that all elements are vanilla elements.
+So for example, the button has access to all the functions of ISButton and ISUIElement.

 # Make my first window
 First you create a new UI with the `NewUI()` function.
 Find all useable function of UI [here](https://github.com/MrBounty/PZ-UI_API/blob/main/UI%20functions.md).